The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Introduction

 Quasinormal modes associated to different kinds of gravitational perturbations have different spectra in general, but they share the same spectrum in Einstein gravity in $d$ dimensions in some limiting cases.
 One of such cases is the eikonal limit.
 Such isospectrality is observed in that limit for spherically symmetric $d$ dimensional black holes in Einstein gravity, but not any longer in the presence of perturbative Gauss-Bonnet corrections.
 As shown in \cite{Konoplya:2017wot}, the leading terms are equal, but the first order corrections to the real parts of quasinormal frequencies are distinct for the different kinds of gravitational perturbations; the imaginary parts of the same quasinormal frequencies are still equal to first order in the Gauss-Bonnet parameter, but in the same article they have been shown to be distinct to second order in such parameter.

 Another limiting case in which there is an isospectrality of quasinormal modes for different kinds of perturbations in Einstein gravity in $d$ dimensions is the asymptotic (highly damped) limit.
 This is the limit we will address in this work, for all different kinds of perturbations of spherically symmetric black holes, in the presence of perturbative Gauss-Bonnet corrections, hoping to clarify if the isospectrality of quasinormal modes is preserved or not with such corrections.
 We will also consider quasinormal modes of massless scalar test field in the background of these black holes.
-This way, for tensorial perturbations and test scalar fields, we will be able to compare the results for the two theories: string theory and Einstein-Gauss-Bonnet theory.
+This way, for tensorial perturbations and test scalar fields, we will be able to compare the results for the two theories: Einstein-Gauss-Bonnet theory (in which the only modification to $d$ dimensional Einstein gravity is the introduction of higher derivative corrections) and string theory (in which other fields are necessarily present, namely the dilaton).

 The article is organized as follows.
 In section \ref{sstp} we review a $d$-dimensional spherically symmetric black hole solution in Einstein-Gauss-Bonnet gravity and its large black hole limit.
 In section \ref{ssbhgp} we review the gravitational perturbation theory of these black holes, writing down the master equation and the respective potentials corresponding to these perturbations and also to test scalar fields.
 Given this information, in section \ref{qnm} we compute the quasinormal spectrum in the highly damped limit corresponding to these perturbations and fields using the monodromy method.
 We conclude by discussing our results.